-- Users from a country in which they have idiosyncratic ecommerce flows that include in-person payment components (like online systems to pay in cash that are common in South America) can purchase and item using other methods, like where they need to make a cash deposit and then continue the purchase flow online.
+- Users from a country in which they have idiosyncratic ecommerce flows that include in-person payment components (like online systems to pay in cash that are common in South America) can purchase an item using other methods, like where they need to make a cash deposit, and then continue the purchase flow online.

 There are endless variations on what you can do to create very different user experiences based on the users, to ultimately create better experiences for your users and more sales for your company.